The documents you need to help ensure your final wishes are carried out

 The coronavirus pandemic likely has you spending more time at home.
 Many have taken the opportunity to get organized, whether cleaning out closets or decluttering kitchen drawers.
 This period also offers an opportunity to make important decisions about your future, including estate plans.
 Getting a jump-start on crucial documents — such as a will or an advance directive — can help ensure your wishes are carried out should something happen to you at any age.

+Understanding what all is involved in estate-planning is an important part of this process.
 Here’s a look at some of the items you should consider:

 Perhaps the primary estate-planning document you’ll need, a will guides the distribution of your assets after you die and delegates certain responsibilities.
 A will lays out which family, friends or organizations get what assets.
 It also typically includes a designation for an executor — a trusted family member, lawyer or bank — who can make sure your instructions are followed.
 If you have a minor child or an adult with special needs in your care, you can identify a guardian to take legal responsibility after your death.
 If you fail to appoint a guardian, a court may name one for you.